 We’ve all seen the check engine light (or Malfunction Indicator Lamp (MIL)) come on in our vehicles, and most of us have seen it more than once.

 Sometimes it means that something is seriously wrong with your car.
-But in most of the cases, it is a minor fix that you can do yourself.
+But in most cases, it is a minor fix that you can do yourself.

-With these simple instructions, just about anyone can diagnose the reason why their check engine light is on.
+With these simple instructions, just about anyone can diagnose why their check engine light is on.

 The problem may be as simple as tightening the gas cap.

 So before you spend hundreds, or even thousands, of dollars at a mechanic shop, follow these steps to try to diagnose the problem and reset the check engine light yourself.

 You may be shocked at how much time and money you could potentially save!